isomerpages/isomerpages-isomergovsg/_resources/7c-webpage-creating-a-new-simple-page.md

 > Note: Do not put spaces in the filename of your .md file.
 Always replace the spaces with dash (-)

 * Select your "Staging" Branch
-* Go to the folder that you wish to create your new simple page.
-Typically, this will be the pages or nav bar folder
+* Go to the folder that you wish to create your new simple page
 * Click on “Create new file” button
 * Copy and paste the header code snippet below into your file
 * Change title, permalink, breadcrumb according to your need.
 We recommend to make reference from your other existing .md simple page